 Who is Stephen Sondheim?

-Stephen Sondheim is an American composer and lyricist whose full given name was Stephen Joshua Sondheim.
-Sondheim was born in New York, New York on 22 March 1930 and studied piano as a child.
-But it was his reaction to seeing a Broadway musical at age nine that began his interest in theater.
+Stephen Sondheim is an American composer and lyricist.
+He was born in New York City on 22 March 1930 and studied piano as a child, but it was his reaction to seeing a Broadway musical at age nine that began his interest in theater.
 That same year, his parents divorced, and he moved to Pennsylvania, where he met Jimmy Hammerstein, whose father was lyricist and playwright Oscar Hammerstein II.

-Under Hammerstein’s mentoring, Sondheim hones his skills in constructing musicals, creating four musicals according to Hammerstein’s criteria.
-Because of an award from Williams College, Sondheim was then able to study composition with composer Milton Babbitt.
+Under Hammerstein’s mentoring, Sondheim honed his skills in constructing musicals, creating four musicals according to Hammerstein’s criteria.
+An award from Williams College allowed him to study composition with composer Milton Babbitt.

-After co-authoring television scripts, Sondheim returned to musical theater as the composer and lyricist for Saturday Night which wasn’t staged until 1997.
-It was as lyricist for West Side Story with a score by Leonard Bernstein (1957) and for Gypsy with a score by Jule Styne (1959) that Sondheim got his big break.
-He had hopes of doing the music for Gypsy, but Ethel Merman who had the leading role, wanted a composer with more experience.
+After co-authoring television scripts, Sondheim returned to musical theater as the composer and lyricist for Saturday Night, which wasn’t staged until 1997.
+It was as lyricist for West Side Story (1957), with a score by Leonard Bernstein, and for Gypsy (1959), with a score by Jule Styne, that he got his big break.
+He had hopes of doing the music for Gypsy, but Ethel Merman, who had the leading role, wanted a composer with more experience.

-With A Funny Thing Happened on the Way to the Forum (1962), Sondheim got the opportunity to write lyrics and music for a musical, and it outlasted on Broadway.
-His next outing, however, did not succeed: Anyone Can Whistle, Angela Lansbury’s debut in musical theater, closed after nine performances.
+With A Funny Thing Happened on the Way to the Forum (1962), Sondheim got the opportunity to write lyrics and music for a musical, and it outlasted West Side Story on Broadway.
+His next outing, however, did not succeed; Anyone Can Whistle, Angela Lansbury’s debut in musical theater, closed after nine performances.
 After one more stint as lyricist, this time for Richard RodgersDo I Hear a Waltz?, Sondheim composed and wrote lyrics for a series of mostly memorable musicals:

 • Company (1970)